andrew/ultimate-awesome/README.md

 - [awesome-deep-learning](https://github.com/DerekKane/awesome-deep-learning) - A collection of materials related to the Deep Learning subject.
 - [awesome-social-media-referencing-resources](https://github.com/deshabhishek007/awesome-social-media-referencing-resources) - Awesome list of Social media referencing websites & resources.
 - [awesome-ai-tools](https://github.com/devadigax/awesome-ai-tools) - Welcome to our curated list of the top AI tools!
 These tools are designed to help you streamline various tasks, from content creation to data extraction.
 Explore the list below to discover how AI can enhance your workflow.
-- [awesome-agentic-ai-learning-resource-by-devkay](https://github.com/dharminjoshi/awesome-agentic-ai-learning-resource-by-devkay) - Awesome Agentic AI Learning Resource by DevKay is a curated roadmap for mastering Agentic AI—from ML foundations to production-ready agents.
-Features a 0–12+ month path, hands-on projects, top resources, agent architectures, and tools like LangChain and AutoGen.
 - [awesome-json-data-sets](https://github.com/digideskio/awesome-json-data-sets) - A curated list of awesome JSON data sets.
 - [sketch-goodies](https://github.com/dimitrisraptis96/sketch-goodies) - 💎 Must-have Sketch resources.
 - [awesome-ui-ux-designer](https://github.com/dinanoviana/awesome-ui-ux-designer) - My UI/UX Designer awesome list.